 Discount revenue is also allocated to different company segments based on whether the segment represents an issuing or an acquiring function.
 This is defined by Amex as: “We allocate discount revenue and certain other revenues among segments using a transfer pricing methodology.
 Within the GCSG and GCS segments, discount revenue generally reflects the issuer component of the overall discount revenue generated by each segment’s Card Members; within the GMNS segment, discount revenue generally reflects the network and acquirer component of the overall discount revenue.”

 When looking into the profitability of the GCS segment it will help to compare it to the GCSG segment of the Amex business.
-Whilst the GSCG segment is itself an impressively profitable business, contrasting the GCS business against it will allow us to easily comprehend the effect of billings to receivables turnover in determining levels of profitability.
+Whilst the GSCG segment is itself an impressively profitable business, contrasting the GCS business against it will allow us to easily comprehend the effect of billings to receivables turnover on driving the levels of return earned within the GCS segment.

-Having always focused primarily on FCFE I must say I have learnt a considerable amount when comparing the GCS and GCSG segments.
-It has helped drive home how a return on assets is fundamental in generating a superior return from a business’s activities.
-Combined with Amex being a financial services company, with the leverage that is typical of such businesses, it is also a great real-world example for the application of DuPont analysis.
-As with most theories, the real world application is where you really learn the most, and this has been the case for myself during this piece of research.
+Having always focused primarily on FCFE I must say I have found the comparison of the GCS and GCSG segment to be a great real-world example of DuPont analysis.
+As with most theories, the real world application is where you really learn the most, and this has been the case for myself during this research note.

 As is evident, the turnover of the GCS segment is nearly twice that of the GCSG segment.
-What this translates into is that for every dollar of income that the GCSG segment generates, the GCS segment can also generate with only half the required assets.
+What this translates into is that for every dollar of income that the GCSG segment generates, the GCS segment can also generate with only half the required capital investment in loans and receivables.

-Whilst using a return on assets is a purer form of determining how able a company is to generate a return with “what they have got” I think it is not as useful when evaluating a financial services firm.
+Whilst using a return on assets is a purer form of determining how good a company is at generating returns with “what they have got” I don't think it is as useful when evaluating a financial services firm.
 My line of thinking on this has been influenced not by the fact it makes Amex look more profitable, I hope, but through readings of Investment Valuation by Aswath Damodaran.
 More specifically Damodaran states that:

 “With a financial services firm, debt takes on a different connotation.
 Rather than view debt as a source of capital, most financial service firms view it as a raw material.
 In other words, debt is to a bank is akin to steel for an automobile company, something that can be moulded into other financial products that can be sold at a higher price and yield a profit”